franzvrolijk/react-router-theme/readme.md

 #### Default theme

 If the user has no theme cookie set, the returned theme will be `"default"`.
-To override this, pass your desired default value as a third parameter to the hook
+To specify a different default value, pass it as a third parameter to the hook:

 ```tsx
 const [theme, setTheme] = useTheme(loaderData, fetcher, "myDefaultTheme");